markjaquith/clerk-sveltekit/README.md

 - `&lt;SignInButton /&gt;` — Unstyled sign-in button (can do `mode="modal"` too).
 - `&lt;SignUpButton /&gt;` — Unstyled sign-up button (can do `mode="modal"` too).
 - `&lt;SignOutButton /&gt;` — Unstyled sign-out button.

+Note that components should be used for displaying UI, but are not sufficient for protecting routes.
+To protect a route, use the `protectedRoutes` option passed to `handleClerk()` in your `hooks.server.ts` file.

+### Protected Routes

+The `protectedRoutes` option will accept an array of either strings, or functions which accept a SvelteKit event object and return a boolean.
+When passed strings, any route that _starts_ with that string will be protected. i.e. protecting `'/admin'` will protect `/admin` but also `/admin/foo`.

+### Thanks

+Thanks to Cerbos for their [https://github.com/cerbos/sveltekit-clerk-cerbos](sveltekit-clerk-cerbos) example repo which got this project started, and to [Brian Bug](https://thebrianbug.com/) for fixing bugs in that implementation.